Sajjon/SwiftIntro/README.md

 1. Change the color ❤️💛💚💙💜 of the _Play!_ button.

-2. Change the the backgroundcolor of the cards.
+2. Change the the backgroundcolor of the cards.<br/>
 (tip: check out _CardCVCell.xib_ or _CardCVCell.swift_)

 3. Change the duration of the flip card animation.

-4. Change the username placeholder.
+4. Change the username placeholder.<br/>
 (tip: check out the method _setupLocalizableStrings()_ in _SettingsVC_, you also need to check out the file called Localizable.strings for each language)

 5. Add support for your third favourite language 🇫🇷🇸🇾🇯🇵, you need to test this as well (by pressing ⌘+⬆+H in the simulator you go to its home screen, where you can find the Settings app where you have to change the system language to the one you just added.)

-6. Change the flip card animation from using a horizontal flip to a vertical.
+6. Change the flip card animation from using a horizontal flip to a vertical. <br/>
 (tip: check out the _flipCard()_ method in the _CardCVCell_ class.
 [Here is the documentation for animations](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIView_Class/#//apple_ref/occ/clm/UIView/animateWithDuration:delay:options:animations:completion:))